Thinkwise/docs/docs/sf/service_tier.md

     3. Index.html.

-    4. The dll files in bin\\Release must be placed in a bin sub-folder.
+    4. The dll files in bin\\Release have to be placed in a bin sub-folder.

 ### Custom libraries